Judge weighs Trump administration's request to end protections for immigrant children

 The administration is looking to expand immigration detention space, including by building more centers like one in Florida dubbed "Alligator Alcatraz," where a lawsuit alleges detainees' constitutional rights are being violated.
 In court, an attorney for the government, Tiberius Davis, acknowledged that the agreement hampers the administration's efforts, even though Trump's tax and spending bill provided billions to build new immigration facilities.

-Davis said the bill gives the government authority to hold families in detention until they are removed or during their removal proceedings.
-"But currently under the Flores settlement agreement, that’s essentially void because we can’t actually have family centers that aren’t state licensed,” he said.
+Davis said the bill gives the government authority to hold families in detention indefinitely.
+"But currently under the Flores settlement agreement, that’s essentially void,” he said.

 The Biden administration successfully pushed to partially end the agreement last year.
 Gee ruled that special court supervision may end when the children are transferred from CPB custody to the Department of Health and Human Services.
 But she carved out exceptions for certain types of facilities for children with more acute needs.